 - Experience working with young children and their caregivers

-- Experience administering formal cognitive and behavioural assessments to children and their parents
+- Experience administering formal cognitive and behavioral assessments to children and their parents

 English Language Requirements: Applicants must have strong verbal and written communication in English.